-In this setup we keep $\mathcal{M} = 0.34$ constant, as well as $T_{\mathrm{cold}} = 10^4$ K, while $T_{\mathrm{hot}}$ will be given by the overdensity to ensure pressure equilibrium in the whole domain.
-The value of $a = \lambda/10$ ensures smooth initial conditions, fundamental for the growth of the desired instability mode without spurious secondary instabilities in grid codes. $\lambda = 128$ indicates the wavelength of the perturbation used to trigger the instability.
-We use the same initial perturbation as in \citet{Marin-Gilabert_2022}, a modified version of the one introduced by \citet{Read_2010}:
+In this setup, we kept $\mathcal{M} = 0.34$ constant, as well as $T_{\mathrm{cold}} = 10^4$ K, while $T_{\mathrm{hot}}$ was given by the overdensity to ensure pressure equilibrium in the whole domain.
+Overall, the value of $a = \lambda/10$ ensures smooth initial conditions, fundamental for the growth of the desired instability mode without spurious secondary instabilities in grid codes; $\lambda = 128$ indicates the wavelength of the perturbation used to trigger the instability.
+We used the same initial perturbation as in \citet{Marin-Gilabert_2022}, a modified version of the one introduced by \citet{Read_2010}, expressed as